One reason to take FCPA enforcement agency rhetoric with a grain of salt is because it is warranted.

 - “I always have said that actions against individuals have the largest deterrent impact.
 Individual accountability is a powerful deterrent because people pay attention and alter their conduct when they personally face potential punishment.
 And so in the FCPA arena as well as all other areas of our enforcement efforts, we are very focused on attempting to bring cases against individuals. […] [I]ndividual accountability is critical to FCPA enforcement — and imposing personal consequences on bad actors, including through bars and monetary sanctions, will continue to be a high priority for us.”

-The last individual FCPA enforcement action by the SEC occurred on October 14, 2021 (nearly one year ago) – see here.
+The last individual FCPA enforcement action by the SEC occurred on October 14, 2020 (more than 1.5 years ago) – see here.

-This one year gap is the most significant gap in individual FCPA enforcement by the SEC since 2013.
+This one year gap is the most significant gap in individual FCPA enforcement by the SEC in nearly a decade.

-Since October 14, 2021 there have been four corporate SEC FCPA enforcement actions and none of them have involved related actions against individuals.
+Since late October, 2020 there have been six corporate SEC FCPA enforcement actions and none of them have involved related actions against individuals.

-The post The Current Time Gap In SEC Individual FCPA Enforcement Is The Longest In Eight Years appeared first on FCPA Professor.
+The post It Has Been Over 1.5 Years Since The SEC Has Brought An Individual FCPA Enforcement Action appeared first on FCPA Professor.